kwbarker/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to the blog of Kyle Barker

-I'm glad you are here.
-I plan to talk about ...
+## First Thing's First...

+Now that you are here, please check off the following items to proceed!

+- [ ] Brushed Teeth Today
+- [ ] Used Deodorant Today
+- [ ] Ate Something Today